-Alternative costs of missing colle gues EUR 800 (uncompleted tasks) while ou office/working site per person of office, working site per person
+Alternative costs of missing of colleagues EUR 800

+(uncompleted tasks) while out of

+office/working site per person

 Major benefits of introducing this good practice elsewhere are indirect and slowly appearing, since education is a long-term investment as mentioned in other chapters already.
 Although, harmonization of knowledge and practices, administrational, operational and management processes will be a huge advantage of port communities, federations on regional, national and especially international level.
 International joint services based on the same management processes practised in many Danube states could be developed reducing transaction costs in case of setting up a common knowledge background along the Danube.